 Now you go to the Rolodex.

-Now you see if you've still Jeff Fisher on speed dial, or Bill Cowher, or some other resident of the ESPN Home for Coaches Between Sideline Gigs.
-You try to get in a word edgewise with Herman Edwards.
-You might even ask if Tony Dungy is, you know, finished doing the other things in his life he yearned and so richly deserved to do, and if he would like to come home again.
+Now you see if you’ve still got Jeff Fisher on speed dial, or Bill Cowher, or some other resident of the ESPN Home for Coaches Between Sideline Gigs.
+You try to get in a word in edgewise with Herman Edwards.
+You might even ask if Tony Dungy is, you know, finished doing the other things in his life he yearned and so richly deserved to do, and would like to come back home again.

 Home being Lucas Oil Stadium.

 Home being the place where a football team resides that has gone, in a nanosecond, from NFL royalty to a traveling road production of “The Prince and the Pauper.”

 The Prince, of course, is Peyton Manning, looking for all the world like a man suddenly thinking about golf or some other retiree’s pursuit.
 And the Pauper is … well, pick a Colt, any Colt.